MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-tutorial.md

 Your `dev_role` has the default system-level permissions and needs object-level privileges.
 RBAC allows you to apply granular privileges to objects in the SQL hierarchy.
 Let's create some example objects in the system and determine what privileges the role needs.

-1. In your `psql` terminal, create a new example cluster to avoid impacting other environments:
+1. In the SQL client connected to Materialize, create a new example cluster to avoid impacting other environments:

    ```sql
    CREATE CLUSTER dev_cluster (SIZE = '3xsmall');